Ali Raza

 On this page

-Let’s explore what the Quran and Hadith tell us about Qurbani:
+Let’s explore what the Quran and Hadith describe to us about the Qurbani:

 The First Qurbani of Habil